 in the solar simulation process is to establish the direct and indirect sun models to be used as sources for the simulation.
 TracePro provides built-in direct models and both the Igawa and Darula & Kittler indirect sun contribution models.
 Coupled with the capability to define turbidity conditions to calculate changing atmospheric conditions over time using user-defined time periods with sun tracking capability makes TracePro an extremely valuable tool for any engineer calculating solar contribution.

-TracePro’s Solar Utility and optimization features ensure solar collectors perform at peak efficiency.
+TracePro’s Solar Emulator and optimization features ensure solar collectors perform at peak efficiency.

 - Source modeling based on: